Entry Fee is $1,500 per boat.

 Weather: Tournament Delay or Cancellation

-In the event the tournament committee feels in their best judgement fishing is unsafe due to severe weather, high seas, or any cause beyond the control of the Gulf Coast Masters, the tournament may be cancelled or delayed.
+In the event the tournament committee feels in their best judgement fishing is unsafe due to severe weather, high seas, or any cause beyond the control of the King Master, the tournament may be cancelled or delayed.
 If delayed, a new start time or date will be announced should weather conditions improve.
 If cancelled, entry fees will be rolled over to the following year in their entirety.
 If one day is fished, the tournament goes on.
-Entrants shall have no claim against the Gulf Coast Masters for return of paid entry fees.
+Entrants shall have no claim against the King Master for return of paid entry fees.
 All teams and participants should make their decision to fish based solely on their own judgment.
 Fish at your own risk.

-Release, team placement is determined by the first team to reach the highest total points as verified by the boats GPS time.
 For fish weighed in, any category of fish brought to the scales, placement is determined by the order of Weigh-in at scales.
 The recorded time of weigh-in determines placement.
-In case of a tie for Top Lady Angler or Top Junior Angler on points, placement is determined first by the heaviest fish and then by the first angler to reach the highest total points as verified by the boat’s GPS time.
-If it comes down to weighed fish only to determine the tie breaker, placement will be determined by the recorded weigh-in time at the scales.
+In case of a tie for Top Lady Angler or Top Junior Angler on points, placement is determined first by the heaviest fish.
+The tie breaker will be determined by the recorded weigh-in time at the scales.

 It is understood that all participants in the King Master enter at their own risk, and that the officers, committee members, sponsors, directors, tournament venue and all persons connected directly or indirectly with the operation of said tournament, shall be exempt from any liability for libel, slander, loss, damage, negligence, harm, injury or death suffered by any participant, entrant, anglers, his/her companions, boat captains, mates, crew members, vessels and equipment with may occur during or in conjunction with the tournament.
 By tournament entry, the captain consents that the King Master may just without payment or restriction, any photographs in which he/she or any of their crew may appear for any purpose whatsoever; including, but not limited to resale, advertising, commercial or promotional material.
 The captain and his crew further release the King Master, officers and directors, and all persons from injury, loss or damage which may result.